‘Sizeable’ drop in UK Covid-19 infections as Christmas wave recedes

 This is below the levels reached in previous outbreaks.

-Infections climbed as high as 4.3 million last winter during the spread of the Omicron variant, but this was topped a few months later during the wave caused by the Omicron BA.2/3 subvariants, when infections reached a record 4.9 million.
+Infections climbed as high as 4.3 million last winter during the spread of the original Omicron variant, but this was topped a few months later during the wave caused by the Omicron BA.2/3 subvariants, when the number reached a record 4.9 million.

+The majority of current Covid-19 infections in the UK are the variant known as BQ.1, which is part of the Omicron family.

+The ONS infection survey is the most reliable measure of the prevalence of coronavirus and is based on a sample of swab tests from households across the country.